jeffh/CedarPlywood/README.md

 Custom Comparators for [Cedar][].
 Why not in Cedar itself?
 [Cedar][] requires that only Foundation is a requirement.

-To use, copy all the files from CedarPlywood/Headers/ to your own project.
+To use, copy all the files from **CedarPlywood/Headers/** to your own project.
 And add the following to your prefix.pch (or before whenever you include Cedar):

      #define CEDAR_CUSTOM_COMPARATORS "CedarPlywood.h"

 Which will include all the custom matchers that Plywood provides.

-Next, you'll have to add the following frameworks to Specs (if they're not already there):
+Next, you'll have to add the following frameworks to your specs target (if they're not already there):

 * UIKit
 * CoreGraphics